-Members of CSR's KMP (which includes each of the non-executive directors, the managing director and the chief financial officer) and their closely related parties will not be able to vote your proxy on resolutions 3 and 4 unless you direct them how to vote by marking the voting boxes for those items, or the chairman of the meeting is your proxy.
+Members of CSR's KMP (which includes each of the non-executive directors, the managing director and the chief financial officer) and their closely related parties will not be able to vote your proxy on resolutions 3 and 4 unless you direct them how to vote by marking a voting box for those items, or the chairman of the meeting is your proxy.
 The term 'closely related party' is defined in the Corporations Act 2001 and includes the KMP's spouse, dependants and certain other close family members, as well as any companies controlled by the KMP, or the KMP's spouse, dependants and certain other close family members.

 If you intend to appoint a member of the KMP as your proxy, please ensure that you direct them how to vote on resolutions 3 and 4.
 If you appoint the chairman of the meeting as your proxy or he becomes your proxy by default, and you do not provide any voting directions on your proxy form, by signing and returning the proxy form, you will be expressly authorising the chairman of the meeting to cast your vote on resolutions 3 and 4 as he sees fit.
 This applies even if the resolution is connected with the remuneration of CSR's KMP.
-The chairman of the meeting intends to vote in favour of items 3 and 4.